 what is the status?

 - Phase 3 (Section MGN): Final plans were submitted in January 2017 to PennDOT for final approval.
-Construction is expected to begin in Spring 2017.
+Construction is expected to begin in fall 2017.

 - Phase 2 (Section MGL): Construction substantially complete.

 - Turnpike interchange to begin engineering in fall 2017.

 - New Turnpike Interchange: The Pennsylvania Turnpike Commission’s Fiscal Year 2017 Capital Plan is released, which includes over $66 million in funding for the construction of the Lafayette Street Interchange.
 For more information, check out the PA Turnpike Commission Capital Plan.